-Between the campsite and Burnsall is a junction to the right to Hartlington Raikes and soon after a left turn signposted Hebden, which is a quiet lane to this pretty village (with a pub, the Clarendon Arms).
+Between the campsite and Burnsall is a junction to the right to Hartlington Raikes.
+Soon after a left turn signposted Hebden, which is a quiet lane to this pretty village (with a pub, the Clarendon Arms).
 Left at Hebden will bring you into Grassington.
-Drive straight through on the back road signed Conistone and Kettlewell, and along here there will be some free parking, and lanes connecting with the back of Grassington by foot.
+Drive straight through on the back road signed Conistone and Kettlewell.
+Along here there will be some free parking, and lanes connecting with the back of Grassington by foot.

 Yorkshire Dales Tour 2

 From Kettlewell there is a choice of routes – the more rural, quieter road turning off behind the Kings Head pub is up Coverdale, which is approached by a spectacular hair-pin bend.
 Seven miles or so on choice of roads running either side of the River Cover will bring you to Middleham, well known for it’s castle and horse racing community (you will have passed some gallops on route to Middleham).
 There are campsites nearby at Harmby, Burton Constable and Leyburn.